tu-studio/studio-docs/docs/EN324/stereo-mode.md

 # E-N 324 Stereo Mode

-## Important
+!!! warning "Important"
     - Make sure the power is turned off (power key 0) when leaving the studio
     - Leave the place tidy (e.g. move table back, move chairs to the back)

 ### Easymode
 1. Turn the power key to I (beside the door)